Purple Mattress vs. New Purple Mattress

 Besides the choice that you now have for the polymer section, the new purple mattress now has individually wrapped 7.5″ coils.
 This will provide sleepers with the additional support that some fell that the original purple may not provide.
 I feel like the “Raw Egg Test” video had a section about how coils weren’t good, so I went and watched the video.
 How much egg is on my face?
 I was wrong there is no mention of coils being bad in that video.
 Meaning, this expansion into the hybrid world may have been planned for the last couple of years.

 The choice between which version of the new Purple you choose comes down to your choice of how much you are willing to spend.
-The 2″ polymer layer with the transition foam and 7″ coils is $1,599, which is on the high side for a hybrid coil foam mattress.
+The 2″ polymer layer with the transition foam and 7.5″ coils is $1,599, which is priced in the middle of hybrid coil foam mattresses.
 However, this isn’t really foam is it?
 I mean you do get the egg catching capabilities of the Purple polymer layer.
 The big question is; are you willing to almost double your cost to double up on their polymer layer?
+The 4″ .4 is priced at the luxury end of the market of the direct to consumer market.
+Generally, you can double the price of a direct product to get the price that you would pay in store, meaning that they think highly of their flagship .4.
+They are a really bold company and certainly know how to market, so as much as I’m unsure of the price, they must have launched it for a reason.

 |Type||Twin XL||Queen||King||California King|